Nave, Lombardy

 Originally Nave consisted in a series of loosely connected urban sections: Nave proper (Nave centro, Nàe), Campanile (Kampanìl), Cortine (Kurtìne), Dernago (Dernàk), Mitria (Mìtria), Monteclana (Monteklàna), Muratello (Möradêl) which eventually connected together following urbanization.
-This is reflected by the fact that Nave does not have a main square, which is very uncommon for an Italian town.
-Nave is also known as the Iron valley due to the many iron and steel factories that characterised the environment.
+This is reflected by the fact that Nave does not have a main square, which is uncommon for an Italian town.
+Nave is also known as the Iron valley due to the multiple iron and steel factories that characterised the environment.

 In one of its urban section - Cortine - is still possible to visit "Villa Zanardelli", a former house of the President Giuseppe Zanardelli.

 A Lombard language tongue twister plays on Nàe being both the name of the town and a past tense of the verb nà (English to go, Italian andare): en dè ke nàe a Nàe go 'nkontràt el prèt de Nàe, 'l ma dìt endò ke nàe me go dìt ke nàe Nàe, which can be translated as: I was going to Nave when I met the priest of Nave, he asked me where I was going and I told him I was going to Nave.